rm-hull/scratchpad/README.md

 Scratchpad is a small web app that allows you to store snippets & miscellaneous notes as "blocks" in your browser's local storage.
 They never leave your machine (unless you want to sync them to your Google Drive).
-Many file formats are supported, and it will do syntax coloring.
-Formatting will be supported shortly.
+Many file formats are supported, and it will do syntax coloring and pretty-print formatting (especially useful for JSON).

 ![main](./doc/screenshots/main.webp)